Shrinkage Estimation of Network Spillovers with Factor Structured Errors: Introduction

 Typical methods to inform the choice of weights matrix include sequential specification testing, or model selection with reference to an information criterion \citep[e.g.,][]{zhang_spatial_2018}.
 These approaches have largely been focused on the problem of discerning a single best weights matrix from a set of mutually exclusive competitors.
 In contrast, there are many cases in which weights matrices manifest equally relevant, rather than competing, specifications and, in cases such as these, a model that includes multiple weights matrices may be preferable.
 This presents a more challenging model selection problem since prospective model specifications may be nested in one another, generating a large number of alternative models.
 In order to tackle this empirically important issue the current paper uses penalised estimation methods, which retain relevant weights matrix specifications, while at the same time, shrink the coefficients of irrelevant matrices to exactly zero.

 A related concern in models of this kind is unobserved heterogeneity.
 Intuitively, there are likely to be many common factors which are unobserved, and yet have an influence on the outcomes of cross-sectional units; for example exposure to common shocks or a common environment.
 The presence of common factors can make the identification of model parameters difficult in the event that these are correlated with covariates.
 The typical approach in dealing with unobserved heterogeneity is to transform the model in a way which purges the unobserved factors \citep[see, e.g.,][]{yu_quasi-maximum_2008,lee_estimation_nodate}.
 Nonetheless, a transform risks purging the very variation needed to identify network spillovers and therefore identification remains a delicate issue, with variation in the regressors, the structure of the weights matrices, and that of the unobserved heterogeneity, each having a part to play.
 An additional challenge in transforming the model is that prior knowledge on the nature of the unobserved heterogeneity is needed to specify a transform.
 Traditional examples of this include time, unit and group effect models in which case information on time, unit and group identities is used.
 Yet with a complex structure of cross-sectional interaction, it is desirable to go beyond these models and to allow for more general forms of heterogeneity.
 The present paper models a factor structure in the error, which provides this flexibility since common factors may vary across time and have a fully heterogeneous effect on the cross-section.
 By way of principal component methods, a transform to purge these factors is, in effect, estimated alongside model parameters, removing the reliance on prior knowledge to specify a transform.
 Taken together, multiple weights matrices, penalisation, and a factor structure error, provide a means of estimating various network spillovers which addresses some of the empirical concerns raised in models of cross-sectional interaction.
+Moreover, the properties of the estimator are studied in a framework where, although the true value of each coefficient is assumed to be fixed, the total number may be increasing with sample size.
+Such a regime better reflects the intuition that as sample size grows, so too is the amount of information available on a network likely to accumulate.